 The final image after processing.

 This image is quite interesting because shows the presence of a bubble of air (a kind of “fart”) that protrudes from the anus.
-This bubble is due to the presence of bacteria inside of the insect intestine, which continues their activity after the death of the insect.
+This bubble is due to the presence of bacteria inside the insect intestine, which continue their activity after the death of the insect.

 Glycerol yes… glycerol no…

-As previously described, glycerol (the glycerine is the commercial name which contains 95% of glycerol on it) has a refractive index close to that of amber, and this allows to remove most of the optical deformations due to the non-flatness of the surface of amber (often smoothed and rounded) and eventual scratches.
+As previously described, glycerol (glycerine is the commercial name which contains 95% of glycerol on it) has a refractive index close to that of amber, and this allows to remove of most of the optical deformations due to the non-flatness of the surface of amber (often smoothed and rounded) and eventual scratches.